All Episodes

 You're going to be okay.

-We will take care.
+We will take care of.

 Vote for us.

-But then when a real crisis hits, they are nowhere to be found, and they'll tell you in advance, you're on your own.
+But then, when a real crisis hits, they are nowhere to be found.

-Isn't that just cheeky?
+Isn't that just cheek?

 I think it's classic.

-I think it is so instructive.
+I think Anthony is so instructive.

-At a base level, so easy to understand.
+So easy to understand.

-If the government can provide you food, water, shelter, cable TV, cell phones, and a moderate income for your vote every day of the year.
+If the government can provide you food, water, shelter, cable TV, cell phones, and a moderate income for your vote every day of the year, why can't they take care of you when the nation's under assault?

 Isn't that when they really should be protecting you?

-People that live in the country.
+The people that live in the country.

 The government's out of there.

-Morning consult, another poll.
+Morning Consult, another poll.

 Trump closes gap to near margin of error.